**UPDATED, November 25, 2024

 - 1 teaspoon of salt

-Add the sugar & water to a medium-sized bowl and bring to a boil, stirring until sugar is dissolved.
-Add the cranberries (after having removed the ugly ones from the bunch) and the diced apples.
+I’ve reduced our sugar intake tremendously in the past two years, as a result I have edited the recipe, reducing the sugar content by half, and replacing half of that with brown sugar, which is a much favorable recipe sweetener, in my opinion.
+Begin by adding the sugars & water to a medium-sized bowl and bring to a boil, stirring until dissolved.
+Add the cranberries (after having removed the ugly ones from the bunch) & the diced apples.
 Simmer uncovered, without stirring, until the berries are translucent.
 You can hear them popping!

 Add the orange zest & juice, nutmeg, cinnamon, & salt.
 Stir a bit to blend all the ingredients and simmer until the sauce thickens up.
 Pour into a jelly jar, or serve on an individual serving dish.
 The cranberry sauce can be made days before the big day and kept in the refrigerator for quite some time!